utlibraries/ai-music-metadata-project/README.md

 ## Project Structure
 - `ai-music-step-1-cd.py`: Extracts metadata from CD images using GPT-4o-mini
-- `ai-music-step-1.5-cd.py`: Cleans up pub numbers to leave only UPCs
+- `ai-music-step-1.5-cd.py`: Cleans up pub numbers and dates - only allows for standalone years
 - `ai-music-step-2-cd.py`: Queries OCLC API with the extracted metadata
-- `ai-music-step-3-cd.py`: Uses GPT-4o-mini to analyze OCLC results and assign confidence scores
+- `ai-music-step-3-cd.py`: Uses GPT-4o to analyze OCLC results and assign confidence scores
 - `ai-music-step-4-cd.py`: Verifies track listings and publication year to validate the matches
+- `ai-music-step-5-cd.py`: Optional - creates a simplified spreadsheet with key fields and OCLC results for easier detailed review of results.
-- `query-testing-oclc.py`: This is a script to test OCLC queries directly in the terminal - can be helpful for testing querying strategies
+- `query-testing-oclc.py`: This is a script to test OCLC queries directly in the terminal - can be helpful for testing querying strategies and editing automated queries in step 2 to fit your collection.

-The project processes CD images stored as pairs of JPEG files.
+This project processes CD images stored as pairs of JPEG files.
 Each CD is represented by two images: one for the front cover and one for the back cover.
 A third image may be used if necessary.
 The image groups follow a specific naming convention:

 Front image: [barcode]a.jpeg
 Back image: [barcode]b.jpeg